Welcome to Court Search

 We are fully aware of the importance of identifying litigation matters for numerous reasons including that which forms part of an investigation such as a full due diligence background enquiry to assist in the identification of Asset related matters, including clients who wish to engage in a business contract with either an individual and/or a company.
 There are many types of inquiries where identifying litigation matters can be key to a successful outcome..

-Court Search International are established Litigation Research Specialists maintaining active databases compiled over twenty-five years.
+Court Search International are established Litigation Research Specialists maintaining active databases compiled over thirty years.
 We provide cost effective solutions regardless of complexity.

 Court Research International can research and identify Case matters from all Courts including High Courts, Supreme Courts and Criminal Courts worldwide.
 Our criminal record research is conducted within the confines of the new GDPR legislation and all information can be presented in a Court of Law.